If you’re tired of the same old dumbbell workouts, kettlebell workouts for men are excellent for strength training and high-intensity workouts.

 This allows you to change and even increase your range of motion during these exercises.

-You also have the option of holding the rounded bottom end to change up your workouts.
+You can also hold the rounded bottom end to change up your workouts.

 By changing the weight distribution, kettlebells allow you to work different muscles even when doing the same movements.